-• Table 2 of Rule 38 prescribes minimum vertical, horizontal, and radial clearances between conductors.

-- Rule 43 prescribes temperature and loading conditions that must be considered in determining conductor clearances, including certain conditions pertaining to conductor sags. - Rule 43.1 requires facilities installed at elevations above 3,000 feet to be designed for wind pressure of 6 pounds per square foot on conductors and 1⁄2 inch of ice. - Rule 43.2 requires facilities installed at elevations below 3,000 feet to be designed for wind pressure of 8 pounds per square foot on conductors and no ice. - Rule 43.1 and Rule 43.2 require that conductor sag be considered at the "normal temperature" of 60°F and at a "maximum temperature" of 130°F. - Additional sag requirements are set forth in Rule 49.4 C(5), Rule 84.5, and Appendix C. Appendix C contains sag curves and formulas for determining the minimum sag necessary to comply with applicable requirements sag for different conductor types and, span lengths at different, and temperatures. - Appendix C specifically states that the sag values contained in Appendix C, Table 25 are greater than required to meet minimum requirements, but are "considered to be in accordance with good practice." - Appendix F contains examples of "typical problems" in line construction and explains how conductor sag and tension should be determined in hypothetical conditions. - Rule 31.1 requires that for all particulars not specified in GO 95, "design, construction and maintenance should be done in accordance with accepted good practice for the given local conditions known at the time."
+- Table 2 of Rule 38 prescribes minimum vertical, horizontal, and radial clearances between conductors. - Rule 43 prescribes temperature and loading conditions that must be considered in determining conductor clearances, including certain conditions pertaining to conductor sags. - Rule 43.1 requires facilities installed at elevations above 3,000 feet to be designed for wind pressure of 6 pounds per square foot on conductors and 1⁄2 inch of ice. - Rule 43.2 requires facilities installed at elevations below 3,000 feet to be designed for wind pressure of 8 pounds per square foot on conductors and no ice. - Rule 43.1 and Rule 43.2 require that conductor sag be considered at the "normal temperature" of 60°F and at a "maximum temperature" of 130°F. - Additional sag requirements are set forth in Rule 49.4 C(5), Rule 84.5, and Appendix C. Appendix C contains sag curves and formulas for determining the sag for different conductor types, span lengths, and temperatures. - Appendix C specifically states that the sag values contained in Appendix C, Table 25 are greater than required to meet minimum requirements, but are "considered to be in accordance with good practice." - Appendix F contains examples of "typical problems" in line construction and explains how conductor sag and tension should be determined in hypothetical conditions. - Rule 31.1 requires that for all particulars not specified in GO 95, "design, construction and maintenance should be done in accordance with accepted good practice for the given local conditions known at the time."